ry2001/GANinAnimal/README.md

 # GAN In Animal

 ## SUTD DAI 60.001 Applied Deep Learning project

-Refer to the original repo for the original implementation, this repo will be used to deploy the model.
+Refer to the original repo for the original implementation [here](https://github.com/HASSRaccoon/ADL-Pokify-GAN), this repo will be used to deploy the model.

 ![Image](./imgs/ganina.png)
 The proposed Generative Adversarial Networks (GAN) is a conditional Generative Adversarial Networks (cGAN) based on CycleGAN.
 The main difference is that we will be passing the labels such that the discriminator can compare the generated pokemon with a real pokemon that belongs to the same type of animal.